Hook System

 This prevents the scenario where Session A's lint error causes Session B's hook to also fail.

-All four smart behaviors are enabled by default.
-Disable with --no-cache, --no-fail-fast, --no-checkpoints, or configure transcript_filter: false.
+All smart behaviors are enabled by default.
+Disable with --no-cache, --no-checkpoints, or configure transcript_filter: false.

 Configuration